hackbot1x/secret_letters_of_a_hacker/README.md

 # secret_letters_of_a_hacker
-Reverse TCP Connection w/file deletion why? because Python is fun
+This is a reverse TCP connection w/file deletion.
+Why?
+Because Python is fun.